 To ensure absolute comfort we travel in two luxury 4-wheel drive vehicles with three participants in each vehicle.
 When we venture into the backcountry, the roads and terrain we travel on are safe and we know these areas intimately.
 We stay in comfortable, modern lodgings which are well equipped.
 Meals are included as noted in the itinerary and are typical of New Zealand cuisine: fresh, local produce with choices to suit all tastes and appetites.
 If you have any special dietary requirements please let us know and we will do our best to accommodate you.

-You are most welcome to join us on the inaugural Explorers series workshop.
+You are most welcome to join us on this spectacular workshop.

 Arrival day ARRIVE QUEENSTOWN

 Arrive into Queenstown and transfer to your hotel.
 The day is yours to spend at your leisure.
 We meet up for our welcome dinner.